Gourgen Yanikian: Trial and sentencing

 Yanikian pleaded not guilty to two charges of first degree murder.
 Although over the course of the trial he openly conceded that he had killed both men, he insisted that he was "not guilty" of any crime.
 Yanikian insisted that what he did was "destroy two evils," as the victims were "not human" for him.
 Yanikian admitted that he conceived the assassination plan in April 1972, and meticulously implemented it over the intervening months between that time and the date of the actual homicides on January 27, 1973.
 He had originally planned to carry out the homicides in the consular offices, but changed his mind upon visiting the offices where he observed the presence of numerous employees who "might try to be heroes and get hurt."

 In an interview with reporters in a court anteroom he slammed his hands down on the table and declared that other people "have had their Nuremberg but we have not."
-Yanikian's defense counsel, headed by defense attorney James T. Lindsey, attempted to bring in survivors of the Armenian genocide to testify as to the trauma of the experiences, as part of a defense strategy of depicting Yanikian as having "diminished mental capacity," but these motions were denied in court.
+Yanikian's defense counsel, headed by defense attorney James T. Lindsey, attempted to bring in survivors of the Armenian genocide to testify as to the trauma of the experiences, as part of a defense strategy of depicting Yanikian as having "diminished mental capacity," but these motions were denied in court after fearing that it would lead to jury nullification.
 After Yanikian's death, District Attorney David Minier wrote, "Looking back, I regret that I did not allow the genocide to be proven.
 Not because Yanikian should have gone free, but because history's darkest chapters — its genocides — should be exposed, so their horrors are less likely to be repeated."